digitalvectorz/ccarps/CharacterCreation.md

 Skills come in three types: **Natural**, **Knowledge**, and **Martial**.

 **Natural Skills** are the skills that can only be learned through practice and experiment.
-Things like walking and running are simple natural skills, Wild Magic is an example of a difficult natural skill.
+Things like walking and running are simple natural skills; climbing and belaying are examples of a difficult natural skill.

 **Knowledge Skills** are skills that can be learned from a book.
 Such as, Particle Physics, reading, and writing.